 The user is now signed in without the need to provide a username or password.

 The following scenarios and troubleshooting steps can used if you have problems with enabling and using SMS-based sign-in.
 For a list of apps that support using SMS-based sign-in, see App support for SMS-based authentication.

 Phone number already set for a user account

-If a user has already registered for Azure AD Multi-Factor Authentication and / or self-service password reset (SSPR), they already have a phone number associated with their account.
+If a user has already registered for Microsoft Entra multifactor authentication and / or self-service password reset (SSPR), they already have a phone number associated with their account.
 This phone number isn't automatically available for use with SMS-based sign-in.

 A user that has a phone number already set for their account is displayed a button to Enable for SMS sign-in in their My Profile page.
-Select this button, and the account is enabled for use with SMS-based sign-in and the previous Azure AD Multi-Factor Authentication or SSPR registration.
+Select this button, and the account is enabled for use with SMS-based sign-in and the previous Microsoft Entra multifactor authentication or SSPR registration.

 For more information on the end-user experience, see SMS sign-in user experience for phone number.

 Error when trying to set a phone number on a user's account

 If you receive an error when you try to set a phone number for a user account in the Microsoft Entra admin center, review the following troubleshooting steps: